JialinXin/wps-function-poc/README.md

 ### Using the WebPubSubConnection input binding

-In anonymous mode, `UserId` can be used with {headers.userid} or {query.userid} depends on where the userid is assigned.
+In anonymous mode, `UserId` can be used with {headers.userid} or {query.userid} depends on where the userid is assigned in the negotiate call.

 Similarly users can set customers generated JWT accesstoken by assign `AccessToken = {query.accesstoken}` where customized claims are built with.

 ```cs
 [FunctionName("login")]